Destination Running: Top 12 Races in Alaska

 - “Best Backcountry Distance Race”: Crow Pass – date TBD, (July 23 in 2016)

-Crow Pass, a race put on by the University of Alaska Anchorage, is not for the beginner to distance trail running, and it’s expected that you trial the course before race day.
+Crow Pass, a race put on by the University of Alaska Anchorage, is not for the beginner to distance trail running, and it’s expected that you try the course before race day.
 The course is a point-to-point trail from Girdwood to the Eagle River Nature Center, which is estimated to be between 22.5-27 miles long, depending on who you talk to.
-This unsupported race on an unmarked trail features a number of challenges including tricky terrain, potential bear and bee encounters, weather unpredictability and a thigh to waist-deep glacial river crossing.
+This unsupported race on an unmarked trail features several challenges including tricky terrain, potential bear and bee encounters, weather unpredictability and a thigh to the waist-deep glacial river crossing.
 Racers gain approximately 3,888 feet and run near stunning backcountry glaciers before dropping down into the valley portion of the trail.
 If the mandatory pre-race meeting doesn’t scare you away, you’ll be rewarded with a Snickers bar at the finish line and some serious bragging rights as you recover!
+It is one of the races in Alaska that you should not miss.

 - “Most Scenic Ultra”: Kesugi Ridge – June 24, 2017

 Kesugi Ridge has a special place in my heart as it was my first trail ultra-marathon and remains one of my favorite trails of all time in my home state.
-The race is small in number of participants but unforgettable in every aspect.
-Racers experience a near constant change in terrain, from challenging climbs, creek crossings, snow running (depending on the time of year), rock navigating, forested single track, mud running, slippery planks and bridges, running over and around giant boulders, and spectacular views of stunning lakes and the paralleling Denali Range on a clear day.
+This one is one of the best races in Alaska.
+The race is small in a number of participants but unforgettable in every aspect.
+Racers experience a near-constant change in terrain, from challenging climbs, creek crossings, snow running (depending on the time of year), rock navigating, forested single track, mud running, slippery planks and bridges, running over and around giant boulders, and spectacular views of stunning lakes and the paralleling Denali Range on a clear day.
 This 30-mile course runs from Little Coal Creek to Byers Lake trailhead, with one checkpoint at the halfway mark.
 The race finish at the campground includes a post-race comradery you’ll be hard-pressed to find elsewhere, with a BBQ and bonfire at your side as you recover.
 Historically this race occurs in the fall, but 2017’s race will be put on in June by new race director Matias Saari.
 2017’s event will feature a new 15-mile race option in addition to the full traverse.

 - “Best Race Festival”: Anchorage RunFest – August 19-20, 2017

 The Anchorage RunFest is a vibrant community event each August that attracts runners from all over the world and shines with a race distance for everyone!
+This is one of the best races in Alaska.
 The variety of road races starts with the Kids 2k and Anchorage Mile on Saturday and features a 5k, half marathon, full marathon, and 49k on Sunday.
 If you’re feeling ambitious, you can complete the “Back 2 Back Challenge” by racing the mile on Saturday and another race on Sunday.
-The health and fitness pre-race expo is awesome and don’t miss a chance to check out the movie, pasta feed and Jeff Galloway clinic on race week!
+The health and fitness pre-race expo is incredible and doesn’t miss a chance to check out the movie, pasta feed and Jeff Galloway clinic on race week!

 - “Best Winter Ultra”: Susitna 100 and Little Su 50k – February 18, 2017

-This unique winter race offers 50k and 100 mile races for cross-country skiiers, fat-tire bikers and runners alike.
+This unique winter race offers 50k and 100-mile races for cross-country skiers, fat-tire bikers and runners alike.
+It is one of the races in Alaska that you should not miss.
 The trail path crosses frozen rivers, lakes and woodland trails and often experiences below-zero temperatures on race day.
 Racers should be prepared with good course awareness, footwear adequate for running on snow and ice, and survival gear as there are minimal checkpoints.

 - “Best Race in Alaska’s Capital City”: Nifty 50 – August 12, 2017

 You’ll find 10k, 25k, 50k options in this mostly-trail race near Alaska’s capital city, Juneau.
-Expect a good amount of climbing on each course (over 5,000 feet for the 50k course) over stunningly beautiful trails including Perseverance, Granite Creek and Mount Roberts Trails.
+Expect the right amount of climbing on each course (over 5,000 feet for the 50k course) over stunningly beautiful trails including Perseverance, Granite Creek and Mount Roberts Trails.

 - “Best Unsupported Ultra”: Resurrection Pass – date TBD, (last year was August 12-13, 2016)

 If you’re looking for some serious trail mileage, I recommend the Resurrection Pass race that typically occurs in mid-August.
+This one is one of the best races in Alaska.
 The two race distances run between Hope and Cooper Landing, Alaska.
 The trail is a National Recreation Trail maintained by the US Forest Service, and historically was a route used by early gold miners.
 The hardy handful(s) of people who compete in this race should be prepared for a self-supported experience in a low-trafficked but incredible trail in bear country.
-(Let’s be honest, what mountain race in Alaska is not in bear country?!)
-The route has changed slightly a few times since it began, and the course records have been shattered in the last few years by local running legends Holly Brooks and Matias Saari (50 miler) and Shawn McTaggert and Dugan Greenwell (100 miler).
+(Let’s be honest, what mountain race in Alaska is not in the bear country?!)
+The route has changed a few times slightly since it began, and the course records have been shattered in the last few years by local running legends Holly Brooks and Matias Saari (50 milers) and Shawn McTaggart and Dugan Greenwell (100 milers).

 - “Best Relay”: Klondike Road Relay – typically Labor Day weekend in September

 No bucket list on Alaska racing is complete without mention of the famous Klondike.
 This race starts in Skagway, Alaska and ends in Whitehorse, Canada.
-Most finishers of the 175 km (~ 109 mile) race compete as 4-10 person teams.
+Most finishers of the 175 km (~ 109 miles) race compete as 4-10 person teams.
+Klondike Road Relay is one of the famous races in Alaska.
 The route commemorates the crossing of White Pass to the Yukon by Gold Rush Stampeders over 100 years ago.
 This boisterous event features motorhomes wildly decorated (there’s inevitably one pulling a hot tub!), team costumes, and a fun post-race dance party in Whitehorse.

-It was a tough job to narrow my list down to the top 12, as Alaska hosts a number of incredible running races.
+It was a tough job to narrow my list down to the top 12, as Alaska hosts several incredible running races.
 I hope that this list aids you in planning your next running destination trip!
-I’ve completed 6 of these races and plan to knock the rest off the list by 2018!
-Anyone want to join me?
+I’ve completed 6 of these races in Alaska and plan to knock the rest off the list by 2018!
+Does anyone want to join me?